mitch11223/Scripts-and-Programs/README.md

 Text to Speech API. (has some local dependiencies so probably wnot work anywhere apart from my computer)

+Aaron Gordon_Log.csv -- Example condensed gamelog file with custom metric appends

 AaronGordon.txt - ATL.txt - corr_file.txt are example outputs from correlation.py

 bet_tracker.py -- tracks bets and performs analysis

+Cdata_getter.py -- Main NBA Data Acquisition and processing File

+Modularized_Execute.py -- MLB file that collects and processes data to be interacted with in 'Player_List.py' through the terminal